asmall31/virginia_propertyvalues/README.md

 https://public.tableau.com/app/profile/allison7367/viz/MapNK/Sheet4?publish=yes
 #### The map is colored by block group median earnings
 ##### The map contains for each Parcel:
-- What city the parcel is located in
+- What subdivision the parcel is located in
 - The grade of the structure
 - The most updated sale price
 - The street quality in which the parcel is located